oddcamp/frontend-manual/README.md

 #### Indicating Interaction

 Visually indicating that an element is available to be interacted with (e.g. a button is clickable) or the interaction has been successful (e.g. the button has been clicked) is a sign of good UX.
-Therefore we should always look for embracing `:hover` and `:focus` pseudo-classes.
+Therefore we should always look for embracing `:hover` and `:active` pseudo-classes.

 #### Outline